-Just days ago, during the busy Christmas season, Johanna (Owner of TPA) and I made our way to Universal Studios Hollywood to see T2:3D one last time before its final fade to black on New Year’s Eve.
+Just days ago, during the busy Christmas season, I made my way to Universal Studios Hollywood to see T2:3D one last time before its final fade to black on New Year’s Eve.
 The park was seasonably busy, and the attraction’s queue was filled, overflowing to the point of employees suggesting guests return at a later show once the crowds had subsided a bit.
 This experience for me, is one that I never enjoy; saying goodbye to an attraction that I connect with on a personal level.
-The walk through the queue is slow, but we don’t complain; if anything, the constant shuffling forward is too quick, and there’s panic in trying to snap as many good shots as we can one final time, trying not to miss any detail and all the while, keeping cool and our emotions in check.
+The walk through the queue is slow, but we don’t complain; if anything, the constant shuffling forward is too quick, and there’s panic in trying to snap as many good shots as we can one final time, trying not to miss any detail and all the while, keeping cool and emotions in check.

 Then, we walked up the ramp into the Miles Bennet Dyson Memorial Auditorium once again, and into the pre-show, where we were met one last time by Kimberly Duncan, Cyberdyne Systems Director of Community Relations and Media Control; of course, her delivery to the packed pre-show area was (say it with me now)…

-The show went off without any hitch (in-theater effects have been out of whack for a long time now, unfortunately, but we didn’t care at this point), and the actors were great, as usual.
+The show went off without any hitch (in-theater effects have been out of whack for a long time now, unfortunately, but I didn’t care at this point), and the actors were great, as usual.
 I couldn’t help but think it’s got to be hard for them too; the end of an era, and more importantly for them, their day jobs!
 I wish them all the best and hope they have bigger and better things lined up.